wbreakell/dotfiles/README.md

 # dotfiles

-> Collection of bash, git, hyper, and vim configuration files
+> Collection of bash, git, and vim configuration files

 ## Install